AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end T1;

 If not specified, a default copy constructor is automatically generated.
-It composes - it will will call the parent copy constructor, then copy field by field its additional components, calling component constructors if necessary.
+The implicit copy constructor will call the parent copy constructor, then copy field by field its additional components, calling component copy constructors if necessary.

 Note that, similar to the default constructor, copy constructor may be explicitely or implicitely called: